Monterey Bay Aquarium: Open Sea wing

 In 1996, Monterey Bay Aquarium opened a second wing of aquatic exhibits, focusing on the pelagic habitats found 60 mi offshore in Monterey Bay.
 Costing US$57 million and taking seven years to develop, the wing almost doubled the aquarium's public exhibit space.
 It consists of three separate galleries: various jellyfish and other plankton found in the bay; a pelagic, large community exhibit; and "ocean travelers", which features tufted puffins and sea turtles.
 When the exhibition opened, the San Francisco Chronicle reported the aquarium had the most jellyfish on exhibit in the world.
 In 1997, the Association of Zoos and Aquariums awarded the wing its Exhibit Award.

 Holding 1.2 e6USgal, the Open Sea community exhibit is the aquarium's largest tank.
 Made of fiberglass-reinforced plastic, it is 80 ft long and 35 feet deep.
 Its largest viewing window—at 54 ft long and 14.5 ft tall—was reportedly the largest aquarium window in the world when it was installed in 1996.
 To discourage animals from swimming into the window in the absence of visitors and injuring or killing themselves (as a 239 lb Pacific bluefin tuna did in 2007), an air hose underneath the window generates a "bubble wall" in front of it throughout the night.
 In 2011, species reported to be in the exhibit included green sea turtles, sardines, pelagic stingrays, scalloped hammerhead sharks, sandbar sharks, mahi-mahi, mackerel, bluefin and yellowfin tunas, and ocean sunfishes.
-Historically, the exhibit also included blue sharks, soupfin sharks, and California barracuda.
+Historically, the exhibit also included blue sharks, oceanic whitetip sharks, Galapagos sharks, soupfin sharks, and California barracuda.
 Six great white sharks were displayed in the Open Sea exhibit between 2004 and 2011, an effort contested by some but generally described as having a positive scientific and educational impact.
 Prior to the display of the first white shark for six months before its release, the longest length of time that a white shark had survived in an aquarium was 16 days.

 A 10-month, US$19 million renovation of the wing concluded in July 2011 to refurbish the community exhibit.
 Turbulent swimming patterns of 300 lb tunas were dismantling the exhibit's structural glass tiles, which the sea turtles were subsequently eating, so the exhibit was drained after all 10,000 animals were caught.
 Supplemental exhibits were added as part of this renovation featuring artwork that highlights current issues in ocean conservation, including overfishing and marine plastic pollution.